connuteam/gaala-app/README.md

 4. Create new feature branch (git branch feature, git checkout feature...)
 5. Make changes to branch and add and commit them
 6. push branch updates (first time: git push --set-upstream origin feature)
+7. When feature ready -> merge newest version of master into feature branch
+8. Fix merge conflicts if there are any
-7. When feature ready -> create new pull request in github
+9. Create new pull request in github
-8. Wait for approval and merge to master
+10. Wait for approval and merge to master